Arise Sir Billy Connelly! And The “Big Banana Feet” ~ 1975 Documentary

 Comedian and actor Billy Connolly has been knighted just a few weeks ahead of his 75th birthday.

 It is with a lot of love and admiration that I am writing this post.
-Years ago I found this documentary online and instinctively knew I had to keep a copy of it.
+Years ago I found this documentary online and instinctively kept a copy of it.